xrip/gamevision/README.md

 8.  **Flash the UF2 file to the Raspberry Pi Pico.** You can do this by holding down the BOOTSEL button on the Pico while plugging it into your computer.
 It will then appear as a mass storage device, and you can drag and drop the UF2 file onto it.

+## Peanut GB

+This project uses the [Peanut GB](https://github.com/deltabeard/Peanut-GB) emulator library.
+The source code for the library is included in this repository.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue on the [GitHub repository](https://github.com/your-username/gamevision/issues).